-Below are some links to laser history websites etc. We welcome submissions to add to this list.
-Also, if any of the links below should no longer work, please contact us so we can try to fix the link.
+Below are some links to laser show history websites etc. We welcome submissions to add to this list.
+Also, if any of the links below should no longer work, please contact us so we can try to fix them.

 Item 3 on this February 2019 online story "Long Gone Minnesota

 " is about Laser Fantasy, one of the largest lasershow companies in the U.S. in the last century.
 The item is from when Floyd Rollefstad, founder of Laser Fantasy, was closing his Minneapolis laser theater.
 The company later relocated to Seattle.
-From the story, here is the February 15, 1982 video about Laser Fantasy:
+The story includes a February 15, 1982 video about Laser Fantasy

 An online Tedium magazine article, "Frickin' Laser Beams

 " is about Dick Sandhaus' company Science Faction, one of the early pioneers.

 Holoco and The Who

 from February 2010, "Strung Out On Lasers: The Who's John "Wiggy" Wolff and a cast of fellow pioneers tell Jerry Gilbert the story behind laser technology's emergence in the rock'n'roll touring world."